MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/New-MgBetaEducationUserAssignmentSubmissionResource.md

 The operation will not succeed if the allowStudentsToAddResources flag is not set to true.
 To create a new file-based resource, upload the file to the resources folder associated with the submission.
 If the file doesn't exist or is not in that folder, the POST request will fail.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgEducationUserAssignmentSubmissionResource](/powershell/module/Microsoft.Graph.Education/New-MgEducationUserAssignmentSubmissionResource?view=graph-powershell-1.0)

 ## SYNTAX